MarkDickinson/shell_scripts/security-audit/README.txt

 Directories that must exist for processing are
-(at no point in the directory path can a underscore ( _ ) be used) somedir                     - location of the two scripts somedir/custom              - place all custom files in here somedir/results             - all reporting results are placed here
+(at no point in the directory path can a underscore ( _ ) be used) somedir/bin                 - location of the processing script (expected by example RUN file) somedir/custom              - place all custom files in here somedir/results             - all reporting results are placed here
  - the directory containing the data to be processed that was collected by the